w3c/ServiceWorker/explainer.md

 });
 ```

 Just like controllers being chosen when a page is loaded, the `*` in the URL is a longest-prefix match.
-The sources in the array passed as the second argument will be tried in order and can be either the string `"network"`, a `Future` for a `Response`, or an actual `Response` object.
+The sources in the array passed as the second argument will be tried in order and can be either the string `"network"`, a `Promise` for a `Response`, or an actual `Response` object.
 In this case, if the network fails, the user gets rickrolled.
 Win.

 Note that you can't pass a function or other per-request executing code into the list of sources.
 The array you pass will resolve _once_, and the values used in that mapping thereafter.
 That means that while the behavior might change in response to some cache item filling or the user going online (or off), the values will be those that you attempt to set up when the route is added.
 If one of the values succeeds, the Controller itself will never receive an `onfetch` for the request.

 One last wrinkle with cache items and fallback sources in mappings: what happens if the `Cache` from which a value is pulled gets updated?
 Or if the URL itself is deleted from the `Cache`?
-In our example, we're just handing the mapping a `ResponseFuture` instance, whose value will be cloned and used for all time.
+In our example, we're just handing the mapping a `ResponsePromise` instance, whose value will be cloned and used for all time.
 This seems bad: our `Caches` can get out of sync from our mappings. _HALP!_

 To avoid running code on every request while still doing what we expect, two new types make an appearance: `CacheSource` and `NetworkSource`.
 Here's the previous example, but with two mappings, one that routes stale content to fresh content, and another that's a catchall "try the network', but made resilient to the cache changing: